Our mission is To eliminate race-based funding disparities by reimagining who leads and how foundations operate.

 EQUITY BY DESIGN

-Equity isn’t an afterthought—it’s the foundation for a future for all.
-We believe that true inclusion means co-creating systems where BIPOC leaders don’t just have a seat at the table—they help build the table itself.
+We believe that true inclusion means co-creating systems where BIPOC leaders don’t just have a seat at the table—they help design the table itself.
 Our work ensures that leadership and funding structures are intentionally designed for justice, not just retrofitted for diversity.

 Collective Power